Prachi0109/profile_explorer/README.md

 - Use the admin panel to add, edit, or delete profiles.
 - Use search functionality to filter profiles.

-## 📜 License
-This project is licensed under the MIT License.

 ## 🤝 Contributions
 Feel free to fork the project, create a feature branch, and submit a pull request.

-## 📞 Support
-For issues, please raise an issue on GitHub or contact me at [your-email@example.com].

-Enjoy exploring profiles and their locations!